Managers are health workers too

 “A more cohesive, common understanding of problems, working as a team for strategy development, has led to better management of and performance of lower cadres.”

-As the World Health Worker Week campaign argues, listening to staff and allowing them to act on their ideas can have real impact.
+As World Health Worker Week annually argues, listening to staff and allowing them to act on their ideas can have real impact.
 In Salima, Malawi a situation in which more than 50% of health facilities were unsupervised in 2017/18 saw a marked improvement thanks to PERFORM2Scale.
 Action by DHMT staff led to greater staff efficiency and effectiveness, more job satisfaction and confidence, and better reporting and supervisory systems.
 In Yilo Krobo district in Ghana a very low rate of Yaws identification was turned around, leading to treatment of all identified cases and increased detection of other neglected tropical diseases.
 As the Regional Health Research Coordinator said:

 “The case of Yilo Krobo is clear evidence that gathering people, helping them to realise their needs and finding solutions greatly helps in addressing problems.”

 World Health Worker Week is sorely needed for us to show our support for and petition for the better treatment of health workers around the world – especially given the additional challenge of COVID-19.
 However, we also need to support them by finding ways to help their managers build the necessary skills to support workers on the ‘frontline’.
 The progress made so far and the continued scaling up of the PERFORM2Scale management strengthening programme in three countries is doing just that.